It’s perhaps unsurprising that Victoria’s rental homes are typically less energy efficient than owner-occupied properties.

 Renters may hesitate to ask, fearing potential consequences for their tenancy.
 Even if renters are well-informed about changes that could minimise their energy bills, they may not feel comfortable asking for them.
 And landlords may be reluctant to upgrade their rental properties, worried about recouping the costs.

-But research from Australia’s largest real estate search platform shows energy efficiency ratings and energy saving features are increasingly important to prospective renters.
+But energy efficiency ratings and energy saving features are increasingly important to prospective renters, according to research from Australia's largest real estate platform.

-And right now, the Victorian Government’s Solar Homes program is offering a $1400 rebate and equivalent interest-free loan on solar photovoltaic (PV) systems to eligible landlords.
-Eligible landlords can also claim up to $1000 on the cost of installing an energy-efficient reverse cycle air conditioner, plus recoup additional costs towards replacing old gas or electric heating systems.
+The Victorian Government’s Solar Homes program offers a $1,400 rebate and equivalent interest-free loan on solar photovoltaic (PV) systems to eligible landlords.
+Eligible landlords can also claim up to $1,000 on the cost of installing an energy-efficient reverse cycle air conditioner, plus recoup additional costs towards replacing old gas or electric heating systems.

 In Victoria’s infrastructure strategy 2021-2051, we recommended the Victorian Government strengthen minimum energy efficiency standards for rented homes.
 Under current requirements, owners need only install a 2-star rated heater.